MY STORY

 “It arrives when a nervous system has given everything it has, for too long, without enough in return.
 That was me.
 Deeply, thoroughly, had-been-for-a-long-time burnt out.”

 It wasn’t.
-And And the particular humbling of being a healer who needed healing – an educator who had to unlearn the idea that knowing something is the same as being safe from it – is something I carry into every piece of content, every practice, and conversation in this space.
+And And the particular humbling of being a healer who needed healing – an educator who had to unlearn the idea that knowing something is the same as being safe from it – is something I carry into every piece of content in this space.

 What brought me back wasn't a program.